Three Hearty Spring Soup Recipes

 Beetroot is a Neutral and Sweet vegetable in Chinese medicine and can help to improve circulation, cleanse the Blood and also strengthen the Liver.
 As with any food, avoid overeating.
 Word of warning, the deep red colour of beetroot can show up in your urine!

-1.2 litres of organic, gluten-free chicken or vegetable stock
+1.2 litres of organic, gluten-free chicken or vegetable stock (if you have time try making your own stock)

 4 large beetroot bulbs, peeled and chopped